megmcca/lammps/doc/src/fix_nvt_sllod.rst

 different SLLOD variant first introduced by :ref:`(Tuckerman et al.)
 <Tuckerman>` as g-SLLOD and later by :ref:`(Edwards) <Edwards>` as
 p-SLLOD.
-In all cases, the equations of motion are coupled to a Nose/Hoover chain thermostat in a velocity Verlet formulation, closely following the implementation used for the :doc:`fix nvt <fix_nh>` command.
+In all cases, the equations of motion are coupled to a Nose/Hoover chain thermostat in a velocity-Verlet formulation, closely following the implementation used for the :doc:`fix nvt <fix_nh>` command.